kevin-fagan/go-links/README.md

 This project is still in early development and is missing some basic features such as proper error handling and logging.
 Planned features include:

-- 🏷️ Tagging system
+- 🏷️ (In Progress) Tagging system
-- 📤 Ability to export your data
+- 📤 (In Progress) Ability to export your data
 - 🔐 Authentication / Permissions